 Eyes Abroad - stories from the field

-2017-04-24 - Child Early and Forced Marriage (CEFM) is a persistent issue in Tanzania where 2 in 5 girls are married before 18 will be married before they turn 18 years old.
+2017-04-24 - Child Early and Forced Marriage (CEFM) is a persistent issue in Tanzania where 2 in 5 girls are married before 18 years old.

 2017-04-11 - To highlight injustices in the world you need a group of courageous individuals who have a vision, take risks, and who are empowered by like-minded communities.